If I had five minutes to chop down a tree, I’d spend the first three sharpening the axe.

 In the joy of the actors lies the sense of any action.

 What’s great about this country is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
 You can be watching TV and see Coca-Cola, and you can know that the President drinks Coke, Liz Taylor drinks Coke, and just think, you can drink Coke, too.
 A Coke is a Coke and no amount of money can get you a better Coke than the one the bum on the corner is drinking.
-And the Cokes are the same and all the Cokes are good.
+All the Cokes are the same and all the Cokes are good.
 Liz Taylor knows it, the President knows it, the bum knows it, and you know it.

 Rich people can’t see a sillier version of Truth or Consequences, or a scarier version of The Exorcist.
 You can get just as revolted as they can—you can have the same nightmares.
 All of this is really American.